willtim/Atavachron/README.md

 ### How secure is it?

 The highly regarded *Libsodium* provides the high-level APIs for use by cryptography non-experts such as myself.
 Atavachron hashes using HMAC-SHA512 and encrypts using an XSalsa20 stream cipher with Poly1305 MAC authentication.
 For passwords, Atavachron uses Scrypt to generate an *access key* from a password and random salt.
 This access key is used to encrypt the manifest key which unlocks the repository manifest and therefore all the data within the repository.
 The encrypted manifest key and password salt are written into the store under /keys/ using a label chosen by the user.
 This scheme supports multiple passwords to the repository and the possibility of revoking/changing a password.

+### How does prune work without locks?

+Concurrent backups work well without any locks, since we are only ever appending to the repository.
+Pruning snapshots does however present problems, since we will need to delete chunks potentially referenced by other snapshots, including snapshots that are not yet visible.
+In order to support eventually-consistent storage like Amazon S3, we cannot safely use locks and so instead rely on a two-staged approach to pruning.
+The actual 'prune' command deletes only snapshot files and moves any chunks no longer referenced by the remaining snapshots into a garbage folder (garbage collection).
+If there is a concurrent backup running, it's possible that some chunks which were *optimistically* marked as garbage, turn out to be referenced once the concurrent backup completes.
+Such chunks will be restored as part of the `chunks --delete-garbage` command, which runs a repair prior to actually deleting the garbage.
+This command permanently deletes any garbage that matches the configured garbage expiry time (which defaults to 30 days).
+The expiry time should be set to exceed the longest likely backup time and ensures that any concurrently running backup that started before the last prune operation will have finished.

 ### Why Haskell?